Palestine: the challenge of supporting economic activities in wartime

 SIDI partners directly impacted

-The capture of Goma, the capital of North Kivu, has had a direct impact on our local partners, in particular Hekima, a microfinance institution (MFI) which SIDI has been supporting for several years and which has its headquarters in Goma.
-This MFI plays an essential role: it grants group loans to women entrepreneurs.
-Hekima reaches nearly 15,000 beneficiaries, 74% of whom are women, who, thanks to appropriate financing, are able to develop their activities and strengthen their economic resilience.
-Today, however, operations have ground to a halt, and the teams have to adapt to protect themselves and their beneficiaries, while maintaining a minimum level of activity.
-As for SIDI’s partner coffee cooperatives, the situation is equally dramatic as the season got underway at the end of January.
+The capture of Goma, the capital of North Kivu, has had a direct impact on our local partners, in particular Hekima, a microfinance institution (MFI) which SIDI has been supporting for several years and which is headquartered in Goma.
+This MFI plays an essential role in granting group loans to women entrepreneurs.
+Hekima reaches nearly 15,000 beneficiaries, 74% of whom are women, who thanks to appropriate financing can develop their activities and strengthen their economic resilience.
+Today, however, operations have ground to a halt, and teams have to adapt to protect themselves and their beneficiaries, while maintaining a minimum level of activity.
+The situation for SIDI’s partner coffee cooperatives is equally dramatic, even though the season got underway at the end of January.
 Muungano, the coffee cooperative based in Kiniezire, was unable to start collecting coffee cherries from its 4,245 member producers because of the fighting.
-For its part, the CPNCK cooperative, based on the island of Idjwi on Lake Kivu, no longer has access to the financial resources blocked in Goma, but which are nonetheless necessary to pay its 2,300 producers.
+For its part, the CPNCK cooperative, based on the island of Idjwi on Lake Kivu, no longer has access to the financial resources blocked in Goma, but which are nonetheless necessary to pay the 2,300 producers.

 SIDI, working alongside its partners